Auckland backyard shanty town ruled 'compliant' by council

-The owner of a West Auckland property with a makeshift shed built from plywood picked up from a construction site to house illegal immigrants may be allowed to keep the structures after all.
+“Landlords must ensure they are meeting their obligations under the Residential Tenancies Act 1986, in addition to any requirements imposed by the local council,” Wilson said.

+“This requires landlords to provide and maintain rental properties in a reasonable state of repair.
+Landlords must also ‘comply with all requirements in respect of buildings, health, and safety under any enactment so far as they apply to the premises’ which includes but not limited to local council requirements.”

-They were built without consent and Auckland Council issued a Notice to Fix last October after a visit to the backyard shanty town at the New Windsor property in October following a Herald report.
+The shed was built without consent and Auckland Council issued a notice to fix last October after a visit to the backyard shanty town at the New Windsor property in October following a Herald report.
+Last week, unauthorised plumbing and drainage works were removed from the shed to meet compliance.

+“While we can confirm we are investigating this property, as this investigation is ongoing MBIE will not be able to comment on any preliminary findings until the investigations are completed,” Wilson said.

 A previous tenant, Hendra Adijaya, an overstayer from Indonesia, had told the Herald that tenants paid the woman between $120 and $150 in rent to live in the sheds and caravan.